Welcome to Raygun: A quick start guide for new and returning users

 Customizable error notifications

-Raygun wants to keep you regularly updated on the health of your software.
+Raygun keeps you regularly updated on the health of your software.
 Any time your software throws an error, Raygun Crash Reporting will automatically send an email notification containing the diagnostic details you need to fix it.

 Customize your notifications